This page explains how to create Cloud Identity and Access Management (Cloud IAM) policies for authorization in Google Kubernetes Engine.

-To learn how to manage Cloud IAM roles and permissions for users, refer to Granting, Changing, and Revoking Access to Project Members in the Cloud IAM documentation.
+To learn how to manage Cloud IAM roles and permissions for human users, refer to Granting, changing, and revoking access to project members in the Cloud IAM documentation.

-Here are a few examples of how Cloud IAM works with Kubernetes Engine:
+Here are a few examples of how Cloud Identity and Access Management works with GKE:

 - The employee is working in operations, and they need to update a cluster using